adambard/learnxinyminutes-docs/bc.html.markdown

 x(3) /*4*/
-print x /*It turns out that x is not accessible out of the function.*/ /*Arrays are equivalent to the C array.*/
+print x /*It turns out that x is not accessible out of the function.*/ /*Arrays are equivalent to the C array.*/ for(i = 0; i <= 3; i++) {
-/*This is an example to set all the values of an array a to 1:*/

-for(i = 0; i <= 3; i++) {
     a[i] = 1
 }